top of page

 April 1st, 1993

-The LA County Sheriff's Department, having been notified of Blake's disappearance, do not file a missing persons report despite the concerning circumstances.
-At the time, law enforcement was not required to take reports for missing adults unless there was clear evidence of foul play.
+The LA County Sheriff's Department, having been notified of Blake's disappearance, does not file a missing persons report despite the concerning circumstances.
+At the time, law enforcement was not required to take reports for missing adults.
 Blake's case is dismissed as "voluntary disappearance" without investigation.
 No foul play is noted, but not all family members were interviewed, resulting in a sparse initial record.

 1993 - 2010